-Our investments may not have a readily available market price, and we value these investments at fair value as determined in good faith by our Board of Directors, with the assistance of the Audit Committee and Oaktree.
+Our investments may not have a readily available market price, and we value these investments at fair value as determined by Oaktree, as our valuation designee.
 There is no single standard for determining fair value in good faith and valuation methodologies involve a significant degree of management judgment.
 In addition, our valuation methodology utilizes discount rates in part in valuing our investments, and changes in those discount rates may have an impact on the valuation of our investments.
-Accordingly, valuations by us do not necessarily represent the amounts which may eventually be realized from sales or other dispositions of investments.
+Accordingly, valuations by Oaktree do not necessarily represent the amounts which may eventually be realized from sales or other dispositions of investments.
 Estimated fair values may differ from the values that would have been used had a ready market for the investment existed, and the differences could be material to the financial statements.